Product Scope Definition Workshop

 After defining the agenda, Moove-it’s YouScience team traveled to the YouScience office in Austin, Texas, to participate in the workshop.
-The workshop was focused on getting the team to analyze and internalize the product’s vision, goals, risks, roles and use cases, as well as establishing a high-level definition of the system architecture, starting with the process of defining the technical solution proposal.
+The Workshop was focused on analyzing and internalizing the product’s vision, goals, risks, roles and use cases, establishing a high-level definition of the system architecture, and beginning the process of defining the technical solution proposal.

 The agenda was organized into three phases, each focused on a particular part of the solution discovery process: 1. the product discovery, wherein high-level product concept and goals were discussed, risks analyzed, and the main personas, roles, and activities identified, 2. the requirements definition, wherein the main use cases were defined, and main flows of the current system analyzed, and 3. the system architecture definition, wherein the new system architecture, and the main functionality flows were established.